bplaat/music-dl/README.md

 A Python script / tool that downloads complete albums via yt-dlp with the right metadata from the Deezer API

 ## Installation
+You need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp#installation) and [ffmpeg](https://ffmpeg.org/download.html) on your system and add its binaries to your path

 You need to install the `mutagen` Python package:

 ```